Where is Your Water Main and How Does it Work? Preparing for your Flo by Moen Smart Water Shutoff installation

 A PRV is ideal for most residential plumbing applications because it balances out the erroneous pressure dips and spikes to provide a more smooth and stable supply of pressure to the home at all times.
 It basically helps to preserve the entire plumbing system and its connected appliances.
-A PRV also allows the homeowner to fine tune the water supply pressure coming into the home and, with a Flo by Moen Smart Water Shutoff installed, you can adjust your own home's supply pressure easily using the real-time telemetry data in the Flo by Moen App.
-When installed, the Smart Water Shutoff should be downstream (after) the PRV.
+A PRV also allows the homeowner to fine tune the water supply pressure coming into the home and, with a smart Shutoff installed, you can adjust your own home's supply pressure easily using the real-time telemetry data in the Flo by Moen App.
+When installed, the Shutoff should be downstream (after) the PRV.

 Where can I find my home's main water supply line shutoff valve?